tarasglek/jsonbench/README.md

+***Purpose
-Purpose: to compare throughput of various json implementations and to come up with the fastest way to process json log files.
+ To compare throughput of various json implementations and to come up with the fastest way to process json log files.

 See Makefile for details.